awsdocs/aws-doc-sdk-examples/javav2/README.md

 ### Use cases

 In the **use_cases** folder, find step-by-step development tutorials that use multiple AWS services.
 By following these tutorials, you will gain a deeper understanding of how to create Java-based applications that use the AWS SDK for Java.
-Most of these AWS SDK for Java tutorials use the Synchronous Java client.
+Most of these AWS SDK for Java tutorials use synchronous Java clients.

-If you are interested in using Asynchronous Java service clients, see one of these tutorials:
+If you are interested in using asynchronous Java service clients, see one of these tutorials:

 - [Creating a Feedback Sentiment Analyzer application using the SDK for Java](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/usecases/creating_fsa_app) - Discusses how to develop a Feedback Sentiment Analyzer application using Machine Learning AWS services.
 The application solves a fictitious use case of a hotel that receives guest feedback on comment cards in a variety of languages.
 The application is developed by using the AWS SDK for Java (v2) and asynchronous Java clients.